greenpro/sac_drivers/src/README.md

 zeta_driver.cpp
 * The zeta driver will control the sixth joint of the andreas arm.
-* This node will be compiled to zeta_driver for the andreas arm and.
+* This node will be compiled to zeta_driver for the andreas arm.

+hand_driver.cpp
+* The hand driver will control the motion of the gripper in both the andreas and scorbot arms.
+* This node will be compiled to hand_driver.

 display_driver.cpp
 * The display driver will control the menu for the system and the writing to the display.